Polaris-Huang/HelloWorld/README.md

-# The code current is using keras to implement mnist
+# The code is using keras to implement mnist